-The evolutionary psychologists will tell us of a thousand motivations towards “goodness” all of which are ultimately selfish.
+The evolutionary psychologists will tell us of a thousand motivations towards “goodness” all of which are ultimately about selfishness.
 There is a “goodness” that springs only from pride and it is odious in Christ’s sight.

-3. Jesus recognised their selfishness in giving burdens but refusing to take them.
+3) Jesus recognised their selfishness in giving burdens but not taking them.

 But what about Jesus Himself?
-When He preaches “practice what you preach” does He practice this preaching?
+When He preaches “practise what you preach” does He practise this preaching??